fritzlb/iOS17-JIT-WIN/README.md

 # Tips
 - Because many people had issues with this: the release version of Pojavlauncher for iOS doesn't support MC 1.20.
 Use a lower MC version or try out a developer build of Pojavlauncher.
 For me, the ios build (NOT the slimmed version!) from this website worked: https://github.com/PojavLauncherTeam/PojavLauncher_iOS/actions/runs/7498475877
-- if you have an issue, please provide the full terminal output, this makes helping a lot easier and also more fun
+- if you have an issue, please provide the full terminal output, this makes helping a lot easier and also more fun.
+I'll close any bug reports without this.

 # License
 Because of the integration of pymobiledevice3 I pretty much have no choice but to license this under GPLv3.